 Annual expenses for young people with diabetes is over $1.8 billion.
 Dr. Wang uses mobile health interventions that enhance parent and child diabetes self-management to reduce this cost burden.

-Post-traumatic stress disorder (PTSD) is a potentially chronic and debilitating condition associated with significant injury and death, as well as disruptions in family, workplace, and social contexts.
-Extensive research has…
+Post-traumatic stress disorder (PTSD) is a potentially chronic and debilitating condition associated with significant trauma such as injury and death, as well as disruptions in family, workplace, and social contexts.…

 Africa is the fastest urbanizing region in the world.
 Population growth and reclassification of urban areas have driven urbanization over the last 30 years.
 The United Nations estimates that 56%…